Fat Friends

 Midgley's fish and chip shop in Moor Grange, Leeds, featured as "Big and Battered".

 Fat Friends is a British drama that aired on ITV from 12 October 2000 to 24 March 2005, consisting of 25 episodes over four series.
 Set in Leeds, the series explores the lives of several slimming club members, with a focus on the various ways their weight has impacted upon them.

 The series was created by Kay Mellor and made by Rollem Productions in association with Tiger Aspect Productions and Yorkshire Television.
-Three of the cast – Ruth Jones, James Corden and Alison Steadman – went on to appear in the sitcom Gavin & Stacey.
-Jonathan Ryland, who played Kevin, the husband to Ruth Jones' character, also appeared in Gavin & Stacey as the celebrant who presided when Pete and Dawn renewed their wedding vows.

 Premise

 Fat Friends is set around a slimming club in the Headingley district of Leeds.
 The club is run by the formidable Carol (Janet Dibley), who fruitlessly tries to persuade the members of the group to follow the "Super Slimmers" diet.
 The characters who attend the club are from various backgrounds and of various weights.
 While some plots continue throughout all four series, each episode focuses on one particular character.